Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Introduction

 \begin{enumerate}[leftmargin=*] \compresslist

-\item We observe that uncertainty sampling performs worse than passive learning for logistic regression on numerous high-dimensional datasets from different application domains (e.g.\ finance, chemistry, histology). \looseness=-1
+\item We observe that M-AL performs worse than PL for logistic regression on numerous high-dimensional datasets from different application domains (e.g.\ finance, chemistry, histology). \looseness=-1

-\item We prove non-asymptotic error bounds for logistic regression that directly imply worse performance of uncertainty sampling compared to passive learning -- even when using oracle uncertainty (Section~\ref{sec:theory}) and for data distributions with noiseless labels (truncated Gaussian mixture and Gaussian marginal). \looseness=-1
+\item We prove non-asymptotic error bounds for logistic regression that directly imply worse performance of M-AL compared to PL -- even when using Oracle M-AL (Section~\ref{sec:theory}) and for data distributions with noiseless labels (truncated Gaussian mixture and Gaussian marginal). \looseness=-1

-\item Distinct from the low-dimensional intuition \citep{mussmann18}, our proof suggests that in high dimensions uncertainty sampling benefits from a large separation margin between the classes.
+\item Distinct from the low-dimensional intuition \citep{mussmann18}, our proof suggests that in high dimensions M-AL benefits from a large separation margin between the classes.
 We confirm this intuition experimentally for logistic regression on $\numdatasets$ real-world datasets (Section~\ref{sec:experiments}). \looseness=-1

-\end{enumerate} Our results reveal that for high-dimensional data, uncertainty sampling is not only more computationally costly compared to passive learning, but often provably less effective as well.
+\end{enumerate} Our results reveal that for high-dimensional data, margin-based AL is not only more computationally costly compared to passive learning, but often provably less effective as well.
 Our paper hence suggests an important avenue for future work: identify active learning algorithms that are provably consistent and substantially outperform passive learning in high-dimensional and low-budget settings. \looseness=-1